“What does it mean that we are one church and multiple communities?”

 If you have been around 1st UMC for long, you’ve probably had some of these questions.
-I think we all have.
+Probably we all have.
 Our church is doing something unique, so it’s no surprise that we have all had some questions and confusion along the way.

 We are a multi-site church.
 That’s a relatively new concept.
 In 1990, there were only 10 multi-site churches in the US.
 By 1998, there were only 100.
 By 2005, shortly before we opened our Andover campus, there were 1,500 multi-site churches.

 Why multi-site?
-You may have heard Pastor Mike talk about 1st UMC’s mission: to make disciples across the street and around the world.
+You may have heard a pastor talk about 1st UMC’s mission: to make disciples across the street and around the world.
 That value of making disciples “across the street” takes seriously the importance of being where people are.
 The Methodist Church has always been serious about that.
 Until the year 2000, the UMC had a church in every county of the US!

 We are a very different multi-site church.
 Yes, there are over 1,500 multi-site churches in the US, but as far as we know, there is only one multi-site church doing what we’re doing!
 The typical multi-site church beams in a video of one pastor preaching to all of the sites.
 Or if not, all of the preachers preach the same sermon in their own setting.
 They have the same announcements at each site.
 They essentially offer worship site alternatives and keep everything else together.
 That’s very different from what we’re doing.